 Let us give you an example.

 Let’s imagine that you are a small business that sells jewelry.
 Your chance to get to the top of the search engine results for the search term “jewelry” is close to zero as there’s simply too much competition for this keyword.
-But, if you specialize in vintage handmade jewelry, then you can rank high for keywords like “vintage art deco ring,” for example.
+But, if you specialise in vintage handmade jewelry, then you can rank high for keywords like “vintage art deco ring,” for example.

 But, there’s more to long-tail keywords than search traffic.
 Because they are so specific, it’s easier to rank for these search terms.
 Moreover, the people who are using long-tail keywords are more likely to convert.
 A person looking for a keyword so specific like “vintage art deco ring” is not just looking around, but probably has a buying intent.